-Like many of you, our family recently visited four schools in four different states, and brought back a great deal of information.
-Here are some highlights:
+Like many of you, our family recently visited four colleges in four different states, and brought back a great deal of information.
+Here are some highlights from Georgetown, UVA, Wake Forest, and Note Dame.

 Georgetown University – Most applicants know that Georgetown abuts a bustling residential neighborhood of shops and restaurants, but our expectation of a very urban feel changed as we approached campus from the Potomac River side and saw that it is perched atop a hill overlooking the water and beautiful parks.
 The students are very diverse, with 10% from other countries and 30% having lived abroad.
 Georgetown is a Catholic Jesuit university, but its diversity is also illustrated in the presence of chaplains from many different religions.
 The undergraduate schools include Georgetown College (the largest and home of liberal arts), nursing and health studies (the smallest), the school of foreign service, and the school of business where one can elect a liberal arts double major.
 Applicants must choose one of these schools when applying, and about 10% eventually transfer internally.
 Students considering Georgetown should be prepared to share all scores received on either the SAT or ACT, present three SAT Subject Test scores, and should know that Georgetown has its own application rather than using the Common or Coalition Applications.